odpi/egeria-docs/site/docs/concepts/open-metadata-archive-store-connector.md

+---
+hide:
+- toc
+---

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project. -->

 # Open Metadata Archive Store Connector

-The open archive store connector provides a common interface for managing stores of [Open Metadata Archives](../../open-metadata-archive.md).
+The open archive store connector provides a common interface for managing stores of [Open Metadata Archives](/egeria-docs/concepts/open-metadata-archive).

 Its interface is defined in `OpenMetadataArchiveStore`